Friday, March 7, 2025

 Some of these students have grown and even apologized to me for the things that they said and did.
 And while I do appreciate those apologies, I feel absolutely no obligation to forgive any of them.

 I encourage their character development and even celebrate it.
-However, I have no interest in being used as a stepping stone to their growth.
+However, I have no interest in being used as a stepping stone in their growth.
 It is wonderful that they learned that what they did was wrong, but this acknowledgement of their wrongdoing did not erase the negative impact that it had on me mentally.
 A singular apology does not and cannot ever make up for years of ignorance and racism.

 The ignorance that many people were taught in their childhoods is not their fault, but it is not mine either.
 So I will not force myself to “give grace” or be the bigger person when people perpetuate discriminatory ideas, nor should I be expected to.